First Shared Task on Multilingual Easy-to-Read Translation

 Advance methods for producing easy-to-read versions of texts, with a focus on Catalan, Italian, and Spanish (plus a surprise language).

-Languages: CA · IT · ES (+ surprise) Up to 3 submissions / language Data: iDEM corpus (JSON)
+Languages: CA · IT · ES (+ surprise) Up to 3 submissions / language Data: iDEM corpus (CSV)

 Quick Links